AdobeDocs/experiences-by-you.en/help/marketo-tutorial-implementing-new-instance/organizing-new-instance.md

 As an administrator implementing a new Marketo Engage instance, you are laying down the groundwork allowing future marketers within the organization to easily navigate through the instance.

+This tutorial encompasses examples recommended by Adobe and Marketo Engage Champion(2019-2020), Natalie Kremer, to help you [organize the folders and name assets consistently](https://nation.marketo.com/t5/champion-program-blogs/keep-marketo-engage-organized-with-folders-and-naming/ba-p/245630){target="_blank"}.

 Getting familiar with the tree folder structure and naming conventions will keep your instance tidy and set up for long-term success.
 This tutorial encompasses examples recommended by Adobe and Marketo Engage Champion alumnus, Natalie Kremer [Keep Marketo Engage Organized with Folders and Naming Conventions](https://nation.marketo.com/t5/champion-program-blogs/keep-marketo-engage-organized-with-folders-and-naming/ba-p/245630) and [Get started with Adobe Marketo Engage program templates](https://business.adobe.com/blog/how-to/get-started-with-marketo-engage-program-templates) to help you organize the folders and name assets consistently.

 ## Why is structuring folders and applying naming conventions necessary?

 Staying organized in your instance makes it easy for you and your colleagues to keep track of campaigns, programs, and assets and report program performance.
-To organize the navigation tree in your instance and build at scale, it is recommended to use folders, standard naming conventions, and features such as cloning.
+To organize the navigation tree in your instance and build at scale, it is recommended to use [folders](https://experienceleague.adobe.com/en/docs/marketo/using/product-docs/core-marketo-concepts/miscellaneous/understanding-folders){target="_blank"}, standard naming conventions(https://experienceleague.adobe.com/en/docs/marketo/using/product-docs/core-marketo-concepts/programs/working-with-programs/best-practice-how-to-organize-your-programs#naming-schemes){target="_blank"}, and features such as cloning(https://experienceleague.adobe.com/en/docs/marketo/using/product-docs/core-marketo-concepts/programs/working-with-programs/best-practice-how-to-organize-your-programs#cloning){target="_blank"}.

 ## How to organize a Marketo Engage instance